 Is your offering set to meet the expectations of this first wave of travellers?
 Perhaps, it is time to start rethinking your channel mix and marketing channels in light of this hypothesis and plan your strategies accordingly.

 # Hypothesis 2: Health and safety first

-This also means that your expectations from staff and guests needs to change.
-Requesting them to wear masks, checking temperatures, sanitising, maintaining social distance, etc. are acceptable standards.
+This also means that your expectations from staff and guests need to change.
+Requesting them to wear masks, checking temperatures, sanitizing, maintaining social distance, etc. are acceptable standards.

 # Hypothesis 3: Digitally driven

 Think as to how everyday life has changed for you since lockdowns began.
 We’ve moved to everything online very quickly.
 Contactless is the new mantra.
-If this means sharing data with third party platforms to enable safe delivery of experiences, consumers would willingly do it.
+If this means sharing data with third-party platforms to enable the safe delivery of experiences, consumers would willingly do it.